redislabs-training/ru102py/README.md

 * Access to a local or remote installation of [Redis](https://redis.io/download) version 5 or newer
 * Your Redis installation should have the RedisTimeSeries module installed.
 You can find the installation instructions at: https://oss.redislabs.com/redistimeseries/#setup

-**Note**: If you don't have Redis installed but do have Docker and want to get started quickly, run `make timeseries-docker`.
+**Note**: If you don't have Redis installed but do have Docker or Podman and want to get started quickly, run `make timeseries-docker` or `make timeseries-podman`.
 This starts a Redis container with RedisTimeSeries installed.

 ### Setting up Python dependencies with make